Ayub Shahobiddinov

-Ayub Shahobiddinov (born 26 May 1977) is an Uzbek film director.
-He is recognized as honored artist of Uzbekistan.
+Ayub Shahobiddinov (born 26 May 1977) is an Uzbek film director, screenwriter and an honored artist of Uzbekistan.
+He is awarded with special medal of “Doʻstlik”.

 Education

 Shahobiddinov was born on 26 May 1977 in Tashkent.

 He graduated from the Uzbekistan State Institute of Arts and Culture in 1999.
 After graduation he worked as a director for the National TV and Radio company.
 After some time, he applied for the Institute of Cinematography in Russia, so he studies there for two years and attends the masterclasses of S. Sovolyov and V. Rubinchik.
 Finishing the course, he returns home and starts his career at the leading film studios of Uzbekistan, Uzbekfilm.

 Career

 His debut film Qor qo'ynida lola (Tulip in the snow, 2003) receives Gran-prix at "Ijodiy Parvoz" International festival in Tashkent.
 In 2004, the film was presented to the Cannes Film Festival out of the competition.
 Moreover, his first film made with the 35 mm film stock "Ko'rgilik" (2005) was also presented at "Ijodiy parvoz" festival and "Start" youth festival in Baku, Azerbaijan, eventually.